PenFed vs. Consumers Credit Union: Which offers better auto loans?

 Refinancing restrictions | Must have fewer than 125,000 miles | Not specified |

 Like most credit unions, PenFed requires you to be a member to qualify for its auto loans.
 However, PenFed allows anyone to open an account.
 This means that no matter where you live, you may be eligible for one of PenFed’s auto loans.
 You get the lowest rates by shopping through PenFed’s car-buying service.
-Its lowest rate, 5.24 percent, is on par with the national average for super prime borrowers (5.18 percent).
+Its lowest rate, 4.74 percent, is below the national average for super prime borrowers (5.61 percent).

-Beyond its large loans and low starting rates, though, PenFed is about average when it comes to auto loans.
-It has late fees and returned payment fees.
-And unlike Consumers Credit Union, it does not advertise a rate discount for automatic payments.
+PenFed charges some industry-standard fees, like late fees and returned payment fees.
+And unlike Consumers Credit Union, it does not advertise a rate discount for opting in to automatic payments.

 Pros